gowon-bot/gowon/README.md

 ### Meta

 - `topcommands`, shows most run commands in the server
+- `github`, links the github repository for the bot

 ## Special Thanks

-- RTFL and thot, for moral support
-- Dunster, for the friends idea
-- Mex, for breaking things
+- All my alpha testers, for breaking everything:

-- NiceManu, for, well being nice
+  - RTFL
+  - Thot
+  - Mex
+  - DunsterJR
+  - Manu
+  - Himiko
+  - Dana
+  - Turbie
+  - Mez
+  - Itsuko

-- mypetrobot for building the `Who Knows?` bot, the inspiration for this bot
+- mypetrobot for building the `Who Knows?` bot, the backbone and inspiration for this bot
-- Frikandel, for making a great influence
+- Frikandel, for being a great influence and always ready to help
 - Last.fm, for making a great platform <3